CodePadawans/ataru/README.md

     ```
     script:
      - bundle exec rake build
-     - bundle exec rake ataru check [your Markdown files, with proper path, separated by empty space]
+     - bundle exec ataru check PROJECT_ROOT/foo/bar/filename_1.md PROJECT_ROOT/foo/bar/filename_2.md
      ```

+5. Now you can commit and push the changes to github.

+6. Check the results of your build.

 ## Setup